 Andalucia is a wonderful place to get off the ground in a paraglider.
 This exhilarating sport has become increasingly more popular since the 80’s and now many parts of Andalucia have become a Mecca for this and other air sports.

 Those who find hiking not quite exciting enough, may like to try mountaineering, rock climbing or caving, all of which are popular in this part of Spain with a wealth of challenges and some of the best areas in Europe outside the Alps.

 Since the inauguration in 2003 a motley crew take part in this low budget alternative rally, which passes through Spain as part of its official route.
-The rally takes place around New Year and there is usually a regrouping in Sotogrande.
+The rally took place around New Year from 2003 to 2008.

 Over the last decade Andalucia has become popular as an sport destination for flying light aircraft.
 Whether you already fly, would like to learn or simply want to experience being a passenger over the stunning and many faceted Andalucian seascape or landscape, the opportunities are there to be taken.

 Andalucía is a region with a surprising number and variety of natural caves.
 Some of these are well-known and open to the public, such as those situated in Nerja, La Pileta and Ardales, but there are many more than these hidden away in the rugged mountains and back country.
 All that is needed is a spirit of adventure.

 Skydiving is a growing sport - unlike Base Jumping or Bungee Jumping, in skydiving you jump out of a aeroplane (or helicopter, or hot air balloon) and enjoy a time of free fall before you use your parachute to slow down your rate of descent to earth.